 Keeping track of your website’s performance is important.
 It helps you grow your business by showing you what is and isn’t working!

 Both platforms provide access to Google Analytics, which gives you superb insight into what your customers are doing.
 This means you know exactly how to customize your website to earn more cash.

-Shopify goes the extra mile with plenty of built-in analytics features, including customer behavior, stock levels, and conversion tracking.
-So it doesn’t take much analysis to see which platform wins here.
+However, Shopify goes the extra mile with plenty of built-in analytics features, including customer behavior, stock levels, and conversion tracking.
+It doesn’t take much analysis to see which platform wins here.

-One massive point in Wix’s favor is its in-editor help.
-It can be frustrating having to click back and forth between a guide and your store, but with Wix, you can receive help directly within the editor.
+But one massive point in Wix’s favor is its in-editor help.
+It can be frustrating having to click back and forth between a guide and your store, and even more frustrating with Shopify’s backend interface, but with Wix, you can receive help directly within the editor.

 Hover your mouse over the editor’s question marks and you bring up small speech bubbles, which answer common problems.
 In Shopify, this process is clunkier and requires you to visit a separate page.

 We’ve looked closely at both Wix and Shopify in our comparison article, and with the help of our 2023 research, Shopify is our top choice for businesses.